stelzinga/MF/MGT_80.Tools.md

 ### Book Keeping Accounts
 There are various account types used in accounting.
 Some are quite standard.

-Receivabled & Payables
+Receivables & Payables
 Receivables is a form of Asset Account that reflects Cash to be received in the future.
 This occurs for example when Sales are done on credit, i.e. a customer purchases a Service or Product on credit.
-Ultimately, when the cash gets paid, the Cash account is debited, and the Payables account is credited.
+Ultimately, when the cash gets paid, the Cash account is debited, and the Payable account is credited.
 Payables are similar, but on the Liabilities side.
 Payables reflect account types in which the Venture needs to pay Cash in the future.
 Once a Payable is paid, the Cash account is Credited and the Payables account is debited.

 Reserves & Provisions